 Claims about the “unemployability” of Deaf people are unacceptable.
 The real causes of high unemployment in the Deaf community are hearing patronization, inappropriate educational methodology, and systemic discrimination.

 The Public Service Commission, which is responsible for most of the employees of the federal government, reported that only 0.1 percent of the federal civil service is Deaf.
-Moreover, most of them are contract (temporary) workers in menial positions such as file clerks and maintenance staff.
+Most of them are contract (temporary) workers in menial positions such as file clerks and maintenance staff.
 Even those employed in government “white-collar” jobs, such as accountants and tax workers, are blocked from advancement by the “bilingual imperative” that requires fluency in both English and French; it is not the imperative itself that is the blockade so much as the bureaucracy’s refusal to recognize fluency in ASL and LSQ as meeting the bilingual imperative.

 FOR FURTHER INFORMATION CONTACT: